Board of Directors

 Rona L. Nesbit

-Ms. Nesbit is the Senior Vice President of Finance and Administration of The Pittsburgh Cultural Trust which is a nonprofit organization created to stimulate the economic and cultural development of Pittsburgh through the development and promotion of a downtown arts and entertainment district.
+Ms. Nesbit is the Executive Vice President of the Pittsburgh Cultural Trust which is a nonprofit organization created to stimulate the economic and cultural development of Pittsburgh through the development and promotion of a downtown arts and entertainment district.
 The Trust encourages and presents diverse performing and visual arts programs in the Cultural District.
-It operates four theater facilities and a gallery in the Downtown Cultural District.
-These spaces support 1,600 performances attended by 1.3 million patrons.
+It operates five theater facilities and several galleries in the Downtown Cultural District.
+These spaces support 1,700 performances attended by 1.3 million patrons.
 The Trust presents a diverse selection of cultural and multi-cultural events.
 It sees the arts as a catalyst for economic growth and provides arts education and outreach to school children and other underserved groups.

 Carol A. Neyland